Dream of having the confidence to travel solo?

 24 Hours in Porto

 Porto is hands down one of the most fun cities I’ve ever been to for just exploring.
 Now that you’ve gotten the big museum out of the way, take the rest of the 24 hours in Porto to wander around the city and get to know it.

 Of course, you might want a little more in person help during your 24 hours in Porto than I can give you, as I “don’t know you” and am not “in Portugal” right now.
 In that case, you can book a guided tour and see many of the same sights I suggest and more, with some added local guidance and expertise.

 I recommend this tour if you want the Porto walking tour with the best reviews.
 It leaves in both the morning and the afternoon, so if you choose to take the morning tour, just see the museum in the afternoon.
 Easy peasy!
 You can book the tour yourself by clicking here.

 But for now, you are all mine, and so there’s no escaping me showing you my…

 1) lunch at a sandeira

-For lunch, we shall feast in a cozy sandwich shop called A Sandeira, which I’m pretty sure is Portuguese for The Sandwich.
+It’s about time on our 24 hours in Porto for lunch!
+So we shall feast in a cozy sandwich shop called A Sandeira, which I’m pretty sure is Portuguese for The Sandwich.
 Way to get straight to the point, A Sandeira!
 I shall do likewise.